Skip to content

 For example, if your service has a build context of ./frontend, Coherence will automatically use frontend/**/* as the default included glob for that service.

-The build glob config is set under the x-coherence.build_config key for each service:
+In the cnc.yml, the build glob configuration is set under the x-coherence.build_config key for each service:

 services: